Best Attack Helicopters: An Honest Assessment

 • Armament: Includes a 20mm cannon, Mokopa anti-tank missiles, and various unguided rockets.

-• Survivability: Designed with crash-resistant seats and robust armor plating for enhanced protection.
+• Survivability: Designed with crash-resistant seats and robust armor plating for enhanced protection in the kinds of irregular warfare environments South Africa anticipated.